-Student Outcome Related Learning Objectives - 7 e 4 S 9 7 8 9 10 11 12 13 14 15 16 Ability to write an end-of-quarter progress 1 3 2 3 3 3 2 2 1 2 report of design project in teams 1 5 2 5 5 5 2 4 1 Ability to produce memos and timesheets similar to a consultation practice in groups; 3 3 3 3 1 2 1 effectively present oral updates and end-of- 5 5 5 5 1 2 quarter oral presentation Research design topic, determine and critically analyze design parameters and their effects in teams; research alternative processes and having 3 3 3 3 2 2 3 3 3 3 3 3 3 3 3 3 ability to determine best solution based on design, safety and economics in teams Ability to formulate block and process flow diagrams and perform associated mass and 3 3 2 2 2 3 3 3 2 energy balances in teams To understand concepts of health and safety in process design, including regulations and 2 1 2 3 3 3 3 3 3 2 agencies, risk, and fire and explosion hazards Ability to use process safety (HAZOP) protocol, be familiar with inherently safer 2 2 2 3 2 2 2 designs To understand concepts of engineering economy including cost estimation, and time 3 3 3 2 2 1 3 value of money, taxes and depreciation Understanding and using the methods of project evaluation or profitability for comparing 3 3 2 3 alternative projects.
-To generate computer simulations to model 2 2 2 2 n 1 2 processes (SuperPro, PROII) 3 2 3 2 1 3
+Student Outcome Related Learning • 1 3 4 16 9 × 6 10 1 12 8 4 S 9 Objectives 1 (1 () 4 3) , 3 Ś 1 1 1 1 1 1 1 Ability to write an end-of-quarter progress 1 3 2 3 3 3 2 2 1 2 report of design project in teams 1 ን 4 3 ٦ כ 4 4 1 Ability to produce memos and timesheets similar to a consultation practice in groups; 3 3 3 3 1 2 1 effectively present oral updates and end-of- 3) 5 3 1 1 quarter oral presentation Research design topic, determine and critically analyze design parameters and their effects in teams; research alternative processes and having 3 3 3 3 2 2 3 3 3 3 3 3 3 3 3 3 ability to determine best solution based on design, safety and economics in teams Ability to formulate block and process flow diagrams and perform associated mass and 3 3 2 2 2 3 3 3 2 energy balances in teams To understand concepts of health and safety in process design, including regulations and 2 1 2 3 3 3 3 3 3 2 agencies, risk, and fire and explosion hazards Ability to use process safety (HAZOP) protocol, be familiar with inherently safer 2 2 2 3 2 2 2 designs To understand concepts of engineering economy including cost estimation, and time 3 3 3 2 2 1 3 value of money, taxes and depreciation Understanding and using the methods of project evaluation or profitability for comparing 3 3 2 3 alternative projects.
+To generate computer simulations to model 3 2 2 3 2 1 3 processes (SuperPro, PROII) J J 1 J

-- 1. CHE 175B: Chemical Process Design - 2.
+- 1. ENVE 175B: Senior Design Project - 2.
 4.0 units, 1 hour lecture, 6 hours lab, 1 hour consultation - 3.
 Kawai Tam - 4.
-Textbook: R. Turton, R. Bailie, W. Whiting and J. Shaeiwitz, Analysis, Synthesis, and Design of Chemical Processes, 3rd ed., by Prentice Hall, New Jersey, 2009. - a.
+Textbook: R. Turton, R. Bailie, W. Whiting and J. Shaeiwitz, Analysis, Synthesis, and Design of Chemical Processes, 3rd ed., Prentice Hall, New Jersey, 2009. - a.
 M. S. Peters, K. D. Timmerhaus and R. E. West, Plant Design and Economics for Chemical Engineers, 5th ed, McGraw-Hill, New York, 2003. - 5.
 Specific course information: - a.
-Catalog description: Introduction to chemical process plant design procedures through economic analysis and actual design of chemical processes.
-Topics address practical applications to current chemical and biochemical processes and economic constraints.
-Students complete a detailed analysis and process design of the projects begun in CHE 175A.
-A final report and oral presentation are required. - b.
-Prerequisite(s): CHE 175A - 8.
-Required - a.
+Catalog description: Under the direction of a faculty member, students (individually or in small teams with shared responsibilities) propose, design, build, and test environmental engineering devices or systems.
+A written report, giving details of the project and test results, and an oral presentation of the design aspects are required. - b.
+Prerequisite(s): ENVE 175A - c.
+Required - 6.
+Specific goals for the course - a.
 See attached Table for specific course objectives. - b.
-Outcomes 3, 4, 6, 7, 10-12, 14 are evaluated in this course. - 9.
+Outcomes 3, 4, 6, 7, 10-12, 14 are evaluated in this course. - 7.
 Brief list of topics to be covered: Heat exchanger network design, pinch technology, pump performance and design, materials of construction, ethics, and green engineering.
 Continued use of simulation software (SuperPro, PRO-II, DYNSIM)

-This is the second half of the capstone design course and the professional component is similar to that of CHE 175A.
+This is the second half of the capstone design course and the professional component is similar to that of ENVE 175A.
 Students continue in their team projects and conduct themselves in a professional manner in preparation for industry.
 Deliverables of oral updates and memos, timesheets, and employee reviews much like a consultation firm or in industry are continued.
 Leadership by students continues to be by rotation every two weeks.
 Teams will optimize their design and provide assessments including economics, societal, health and safety impacts, and sustainability constraints.
 More simulation software tutorials in PROII, DYNSIM and SuperPro are learned to provide tools to model and optimize full-scale systems theoretically.